-As I was saying, Cyril is a great photographer and also a diver, few years ago he did an amazing serie of pictures underwater, I used some of his photos to create a print for our second capsule collection (that will be released in few weeks), the print is called Underwater.
+As I was saying, Cyril is a great photographer and also a diver, few years ago he did an amazing serie of pictures underwater, I used some of his photos to create a print for our second capsule collection, the print is called Underwater.

 Let's go back to yoga and pregnancy...
 I never practiced yoga to prove myself anything.
 I think that having a physical activity throughout your pregnancy, whatever it is, rebalances the different energy of your body and provides a real well-being.

 I also kept my practice on going throughout the entire pregnancy because I knew I wanted to have a natural birth (without epidural), and yoga was my preparation to it.

 (We will talk about natural birth in our next article).